 No products in the cart.

-CES is an electromedical modality indicated for the treatment of anxiety, depression and insomnia.
+CES is an electromedical modality indicated for the treatment of anxiety and insomnia.

 During a CES treatment, a mild electrical stimulus is applied transcranially with electrodes attached to the head.
 CES is a broad category and historically a variety of electrical devices have been used to perform this therapy.
 In most cases, however, the output has been limited to 1-2 mA of electrical stimulation.
 Modern CES devices use less than 1mA of low-frequency (0.5Hz) bi-phasic currents applied with the use of electrodes that attach to the patient’s ear lobes.
 An average length of treatment is generally 20-60 minutes.
 Daily treatments are recommended during the first 3-8 weeks of CES therapy.